seamapi/javascript/README.md

 _GitHub Actions should already be configured: this section is for reference only._

 The following repository secrets must be set on [GitHub Actions]:

-- `NPM_TOKEN`: npm token for installing and publishing packages.

 These must be set manually.